pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 In your editor, update your username at line 50.
 Then, create a new CDE Job of type Airflow and select the script from your CDE Resource.

 >**Note**
->The SimpleHttpOperator can be utilized to interact with 3rd party systems and exchange data to and from a CDE Airflow Job run.
+>The SimpleHttpOperator Operator can be used to interact with 3rd party systems and exchange data to and from a CDE Airflow Job run.
 For example you could trigger the execution of jobs outside CDP or execute CDE Airflow DAG logic based on inputs from 3rd party systems.

 >**Note**
->If you want to interact with CDW, the Cloudera Data Warehouse Data Service, Cloudera supports the CDWOperator to orchestrate SQL queries from an Airflow DAG run.
+>You can use CDE Airflow to orchestrate SQL queries in CDW, the Cloudera Data Warehouse Data Service, with the Cloudera-supported  CDWOperator.
 If you want to learn more, please go to [Bonus Lab 1: Using CDE Airflow with CDW](https://github.com/pdefusco/CDE_Tour_ACE_HOL/blob/main/step_by_step_guides/english.md#bonus-lab-1-using-cde-airflow-with-cdw).

 >**Note**
 >Additionally, other operators including Python, HTTP, and Bash are available in CDE.
 If you want to learn more about Airflow in CDE, please reference [Using CDE Airflow](https://github.com/pdefusco/Using_CDE_Airflow).